Poland: Security, law enforcement and emergency services

 Law enforcement in Poland is performed by several agencies which are subordinate to the Ministry of Interior and Administration – the State Police (Policja), assigned to investigate crimes or transgression; the Municipal City Guard, which maintains public order; and several specialised agencies, such as the Polish Border Guard.
-Private security firms are also common, although they possess no legal authority to arrest or detain a suspect.
 Municipal guards are primarily headed by provincial, regional or city councils; individual guards are not permitted to carry firearms unless instructed by the superior commanding officer.
 Security service personnel conduct regular patrols in both large urban areas or smaller suburban localities.